-These applications are only a small tip of a way bigger iceberg.
-Technologies are rapidly changing existing markets, and you can come among the leaders by quickly adapting to changes.
+These applications of computer vision are only a small tip of a bigger iceberg.
+Technologies are rapidly changing existing markets, and you can appear among the leaders by quickly adapting to changes.

 Computer vision is a key to the previously unseen quality.
 It provides 24/7 monitoring along with fast, detailed, and accurate insights.
-To use all these advantages, you need a reliable team of computer vision engineers by your side.
-A team like CHI Software.
-Our specialists from the Research & Development Center offer a wide range of AI-related development services, including proven expertise in computer vision.
+To use all these advantages, you need a reliable computer vision development company by your side.
+A company like CHI Software.
 Start acting today for the innovative future of your business.